Priyamudan: Plot

-When Vasanth was suffering from the pain caused by the police's gunshot, Priya realizes his love for her and reciprocates Vasanth's love.
-Both Vasanth and Priya hold their hands and runs away from the police.
-Muthukumaraswamy and Gopal were about to pull out their guns, but they did not stop or shoot Vasanth from escaping.
-When they asked each other the reason for not stopping them, they explained each other by saying that they know the value and pain of love.
+Vasanth falls unconscious after the gun shot.
+Priya who realised Vasanth's love cries thinking that he died, but her tears falls on Vasanth's cheek, making him gain consciousness.
+Priya helps Vasanth to stand and reciprocates his love.
+Both run away from the police.
+Lawrence and Gopal who were about to pull out their guns from the holsters, do not stop or shoot Vasanth from escaping.
+When they ask each other the reason for not stopping them, they explained each other by saying that they know the value and pain of love.
 They let them go away and live together.
-The film ends with a happy note with Vasanth got united with Priya and his love being successful.

 Cast

 Production

-Vijay wanted to work with a debutant director and Vincent Selva's story impressed him, prompting Lakshmi Movie Makers to make the story into a feature film.
+Vijay wanted to work with a debutant director and Vincent Selva's story impressed him, prompting Lakshmi Movie Makers to make the story into a feature film, Priyamudan.
+Vijay reduced his remuneration for the film, anticipating potential cost overruns.
 Meena was initially approached for the film, but had to turn the offer down due to her busy schedule.
-The song "Pooja Vaa" was shot in Bada Bagh, Kuldhara and Jaisalmer, while the film's climax was shot at Kuldhara, Rajasthan.
+The filming was held at Jaipur for one month.
 While working for the film, Vijay had an accident and hurt his spine.
 As a result, Vijay travelled to London for advanced medical treatment, where he ended up meeting his eventual wife, Sangeetha Sornalingam.
+An alternate climax was filmed where Vijay's character does not die, but Vincent Selva decided against using it.